bet4a/d3wiki/Arrays.md

 <a name="set_values" href="#wiki-set_values">#</a> set.<b>values</b>()

-Returns an array the values in this set.
+Returns an array of the values in this set.
 The order of the returned values is arbitrary.

 <a name="set_forEach" href="#wiki-set_forEach">#</a> set.<b>forEach</b>(<i>function</i>)